bahrus/be-mediating/README.md

 \* By "main property" I mean the "most important" property for an element -- textContent for a div, value for the output / input element, href for the anchor tag, for example.

+"be-mediating" is the canonical name for this element enhancement, but